ayushbihani/Training-TensorflowModel-On-Android/readme.md

 # Training Tensorflow Model on Android

 Train your custom tensorflow model on android.
 This example serves as a representative example of how a custom model can be trained on Android.
-Eventually I will demonstrate it with a neural network.
+Eventually I will try to demonstrate it with a neural network.

 ## Creating Tensorflow Model